Matthew Kuhnemann: Career

-Kuhnemann made his Test debut in the second Test against against India in India in February 2023.
+Kuhnemann made his Test debut in the second Test against India in India in February 2023.
 He was not originally in the squad, with Ashton Agar and Mitchell Swepson being selected ahead of him.
 But when Swepson returned to Australia for personal reasons, Kuhnemann was added to the squad.
 Kuhnemann was then selected ahead of Agar for the second Test, and kept his place for the third and fourth Tests.
+On March 1 2023 in the third Test at Indore, Kuhnemann took his maiden international five-wicket haul.
+Kuhnemann finished the first innings with figures of 5/16, playing an important role in Australia’s victory over India.